This article was updated on May 1st, 2023

 What is the life expectancy without treatment?

 If a dog is untreated, they are at risk for disease progression, and this could shorten life expectancy.
 However, mild cases that recover with cage rest and supportive care may recover as well as treated dogs.

 Without intervention, IVDD is, however, likely to get worse.
-The disc will continue to press on the spinal cord and cause inflammation, causing pain and a decreased quality of life.
+The disc will continue to press on the spinal cord and cause inflammation and pain.
+Without IVDD treatment, dogs can survive, but they won’t be cured.
+Depending on the stage of the degenerative disease, it can significantly affect their long-term quality of life:

 The progression of IVDD in dogs is highly variable and depends on the underlying cause.
 For some dogs, a sudden movement or injury will cause an already hardened disc to suddenly protrude from the spinal column.
 Here, dogs can jump from undetectable (Stage I) IVDD to Stage IV or V without warning.

 With the other type of IVDD, the degeneration progresses slowly.
 It may take several years before you notice symptoms in your dog with this form of IVDD.

 When a dog has IVDD, the owner may take them to the vet because they notice signs like:

 - Changes in gait